pauldardis/milestone3/README.md

 ### User Stories

- - As a website user I would the ability to be able to add a recipe
+ - As a website user I would like the ability to be able to add a recipe
- - As a website user I would the ability to be able to edit a recipe
+ - As a website user I would like the ability to be able to edit a recipe
- - As a website user I would the ability to be able to delete a recipe.
+ - As a website user I would like the ability to be able to delete a recipe.
- - As a website user I would the ability to search for a recipe using a key word.
+ - As a website user I would like the ability to search for a recipe using a key word.
  - As a website user I would like the ability to filter recipes by Course type or by Cuisine.
  - As a website user I would like the ability to view all recipes
  - As a website user I would like the ability to easily print a recipe.